Vaguery/multiguess-selection/README.md

 Record this program's best guesses as `#{[0 3] [5 1]}`.
 I don't really care about their order, so I've put them in a Clojure `set` here.

-If you think about it, as long as there's an number at all on the `:intger` stack, the first number present will be one of that program's best guesses.
+If you think about it, as long as there's an number at all on the `:integer` stack, the first number present will be one of that program's best guesses.
 No other value can have a smaller `depth`, after all, so it will certainly be nondominated.

 But now, if there are deeper numbers that are closer to the target value, we may have more best guesses beyond that "top" number.